voryx/angular-wamp/README.md

 It simplifies getting WAMP v2 integrated into your AngularJS application.
 For the most part, it's works just like AutobahnJS, with a couple of angular related changes, which are noted below.

+###What is this library used for?
+This library allows you to use WebSockets in your AngularJS app with any language that support the WAMPv2 protocol.
+This includes, [Python](https://github.com/crossbario/crossbar) and [PHP](https://github.com/voryx/Thruway).
+For a complete list of WAMPv2 implementations, visit the [implementations page](http://wamp.ws/implementations/) on wamp.ws.

+For more information on why WAMP is a great choice for your project, read: [Why WAMP?](http://wamp.ws/why/)

 ## Installing AngularWAMP